 Upon graduation, she took part in 4-week-long work experience with the BBC.
 Afterward, she would commute once a week to London (from Derby), to answer the phones for Simon Mayo’s All Request Friday and just to hang around Broadcasting House and meet people.
 “At that point, I was still living and working a full-time job in Derby but I would spend every free minute I had in Portland Place [where the BBC headquarters are – ed.].
 I think I answered the phone for about a year and a half before I moved to London and got Assistant Producer shifts.”

 It’s during her university years that Sarah started her own record collection.
 Her boyfriend at the time gave her a turntable as a birthday present and that’s what sparked her interest in breaking and collecting records.
 Sarah’s collection includes mostly funk, disco, jazz, house, highlife, and afrobeat with little touches of hip hop, and it’s ever-growing.

 Sarah has done an array of broadcasts, 122 of which are available on Mixcloud, and she makes a point of selecting music that’s always happy and uplifting: “I want to make people feel better” she says.
 Moreover, she’s an experienced broadcaster: she was at NTS for 2 years and has done sets for a multitude of radio stations: notably, Soho Radio, Boogaloo, 1BTN, MEATtransMISSION, and Ballami.
-She is currently on Netil every first Tuesday of the month 3-5 pm.
+She is currently on Netil every first Tuesday of the month 3-5 pm and weekly live sets at The Vinyl Factory.
 Additionally, she enjoys the occasional gig at Spiritland and she works at Soul Proprietors, a specialised record shop in Brixton.

 Despite calling herself a loner Sarah will occasionally leave the house to party at Wax On Wav Off in Peckham or Cheeky Soundsystem at Juno Café.